VG-Fish/VG-Fish/README.md

 # Hi there, I'm Vishwesswaran (Vishy) Gopal

-First Year Engineering (goal is Computer Engineering) Freshman at Purdue.
+And I'm a Computer Engineering Freshman at Purdue.

 <!--
 ## Miscellaneous